pivotal-cf/docs-riakcs/index.html.md

 1. Click the newly added tile to review any configurable options.
 1. Click **Apply Changes** to install the service.

-This product requires Pivotal CF version 1.2 or greater.
+This product requires PCF version 1.2 or greater.

 ## <a id="settings"></a>Settings ##